Kotlin/kotlin-frontend-plugin/README.md

 }
 ```

-### complete example
+### Complete example

-See [examples/frontend-only/build.gradle](examples/frontend-only/build.gradle) for full example
+See [examples/frontend-only/build.gradle](examples/frontend-only/build.gradle) for a full example.

 # Building and running

-To run dev server (that also will build kotlin sources)
+To run dev server (that also will build kotlin sources):

 `gradlew run`

-to pack bundle
+To pack the bundle:

 `gradle bundle`

-to stop running webpack and karma daemon
+To stop running webpack and Karma daemons:

 `gradle stop`

-# Webpack
+# webpack

-webpack configuration
+webpack configuration:

 ```
 kotlinFrontend {